ssantacruzpe/NoFuss/README.md

-<h1> NoFuzz :calendar: :dart: </h1>
+<h1> NoFuss :calendar: :dart: </h1>

 Tired of misunderstandings, missed deadlines, and unnecessary arguments with your roommates, partner, or family members?
-Say goodbye to the chaos and welcome tranquility into your shared living spaces with NoFuzz – the ultimate project management tool designed for you.
+Say goodbye to the chaos and welcome tranquility into your shared living spaces with NoFuss – the ultimate project management tool designed for you.

-NoFuzz is here to simplify your life by streamlining everyday tasks, from household chores to vacation plans.
-With NoFuzz, you can effortlessly create and assign tasks, set deadlines, and track progress, all in one convenient place.
+NoFuss is here to simplify your life by streamlining everyday tasks, from household chores to vacation plans.
+With NoFuss, you can effortlessly create and assign tasks, set deadlines, and track progress, all in one convenient place.
 No more confusion, no more arguments – just smooth collaboration and shared responsibilities.

 <h2>Key Features :key:</h2>